-Firstly because the Legionella bacteria prefers to live in slime and sludge, similar to what can be found at the bottom of water tanks overdue for cleaning.
+Firstly because the Legionella bacteria prefer to live in slime and sludge, similar to what can be found at the bottom of water tanks overdue for cleaning.

 Water tank temperatures within this range are by no means out of the question should there be a string of hot days.